oslabs-beta/ApolloMatic/README.md

 <img src="https://img.shields.io/badge/Node%20js-339933?style=for-the-badge&logo=nodedotjs&logoColor=white"/>
 </div>

+# Installation
+Before you can use Apollomatic, ensure you have Node.js and NPM installed on your system.
+To install Apollomatic, follow these steps:

+Run the following command in your project's root directory:

+`npm install -g apollomatic`

+Once installed, you can use Apollomatic by running the following command in your terminal:

+`npx apollomatic`

+# Configuration

+# ApolloMatic in Action?
+Apollomatic will take your Mongoose schemas and generate code for you to get started in Apollo Server.
+If the installation is successful, two new files will appear in your project directory: an index.js file under the "resolvers" folder and a schema.js file under the "src" folder .

-#### The schema will be populated with definitions for the following:
+#### The schema.js file will be populated with definitions for the following:
 - Custom scalar Types
 - Object Types
 - Input Types
 - Query Types
 - Mutation Types

-#### The resolvers object will be populated with:
+#### The index.js file will be populated with:
 - Query Resolvers
 - Mutations Resolvers

 This will allow for full CRUD functionality.

-# Installation
-To install ApolloMatic's Library into